 Either you eat too many calories if you rely on vegan processed and prepared foods (junk for the most part).

 Or, you might not have much of an appetite if you focus on whole foods because of the big increase in fiber that’s typical.
 This is potentially dangerous if you’re significantly under eating, and can lead to things like fainting.

-So if you’re looking to gain weight, you need to focus on high calorie vegan foods.
+So if you’re looking to gain weight, you need to focus on calorie dense vegan foods.

-I’ve compiled a thorough list of the top 50 vegan foods in terms of most calories per serving.
+Below, I’ve compiled a thorough list of the top calorie-dense vegan foods in terms of calories per 100 grams of each food.

-A Table of the 50 Highest Calorie Vegan Foods
+The 50 Highest Calorie Vegan Foods Per Typical Serving